Easily Parallelize Commands in Linux (Multiprocessing)

 - This is important as we want the speed of parallelizaton but not to overload the computer, causing lots of wasted overhead in the CPU swapping in and out of processes.

-The script was just 24 lines long and worked well.
+The python script was just 24 lines long and worked well.
 However, if you are in Linux, you can achieve the same result in just two lines using xargs.

 NUM_PROCS=`cat /proc/cpuinfo | awk '/^processor/{print $3}'| wc -l`